CLAIRE-Labo/python-ml-research-template/reproducibility_scripts/README.md

-TODO.
+> [!NOTE]
+> **TEMPLATE TODO**

-- Should contain the commands run to reproduce the results in the paper.
+> This directory should contain the commands run to reproduce the results in the paper.
-  - Ideally when unattended jobs are run they should refer to specific scripts in this directory.
+> Ideally when unattended jobs are run they should refer to specific scripts in this directory.